 of field work preparation.
 The course is providing the fundament

-for the course Sustainable Forest and Nature Management.
+for the Joint Summer Module (in Sustainable Forest and Nature

 Knowledge: An in-depth factual location specific knowledge, building on theoretical knowledge obtained in other courses, relevant to temperate forest and nature management issues

 Skills: The course will develop students’ practical skills with emphasis on (i) ability to collect, analyse and evaluate appropriate qualitative and quantitative information, and combining this with (ii) choice of appropriate research tools in order to plan high quality field work.